havlena/phavlena/README.md

 -   Interviewed and hired Front Office staff.

--   Created and distributed a Front Office schedule weekly.

 -   Helped GM with scheduling for other departments.

 -   Helped the Director of Sales with Promotions.

 -   Worked with members of the Hotel's Management Group.

--   On occasion, interacted with and assisted the hotel owners.

 -   Aided in the marketing and promotion of a newly built adjacent shopping development.